When We Dead Awaken

 When We Dead Awaken (Når vi døde vågner) is the last play written by Norwegian dramatist Henrik Ibsen.
 Published in December 1899, Ibsen wrote the play between February and November of that year.
-The first performance was at the Haymarket Theatre in London, a day or two before publication.
+The first performance was at the Haymarket Theatre in London, a day or two before publication and the currently only Broadway production was originally at the Knickerbocker Theatre from March 7-10, 1905, then moving to the Princess Theatre until it closed in April 1905.